mattacevedo/UM-Document-Chat/README.md

 While you can create a Cognitive Search index in the Azure Portal, it doesn't give you all the options to create a vector-enabled index. the `createsearchindex.mjs` file here will do it for you, creating an index that is ready to go for 1,536-dimension, OpenAI Ada-friendly index.
 It will use the name stored in your `INDEX_NAME` environment variable.

-Run `node createsearchindex.mjs` from the a terminal to create your index.
+Run `node createsearchindex.mjs` from the terminal to create your index.
 If it's deployed in Azure already, you cam use web SSH console for this (accessible from the Azure Portal).

 ## Uploading Your Source Document